JADunivan5/JADunivan5/README.md

 - 🔭 I’m currently working on ...
 R-Projects through my Coding with R course.
 - 🌱 I’m currently learning ... on better ways to be more effiecent using R.
 - 👯 I’m looking to collaborate on ...
 Statistical analysis projects.
-- 🤔 I’m looking for help with ... my favorite sports and what I look for when watching them.
 - 💬 Ask me about ...
 Probability and Sports!
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
 I'm from in IL but have been Studying at Grand Valley State University the last 4 years.